kyma-incubator/compass/docs/tenants-aggregator/01-overview.md

 subscribeTenant(providerID: String!, subaccountID: String!, providerSubaccountID: String!, consumerTenantID: String!, region: String!, subscriptionAppName: String!): Boolean! @hasScopes(path: "graphql.mutation.subscribeTenant")
 ```

-It distinguishes subscription callbacks and normal tenant creation callbacks by checking the `subscribedSaaSApplication` property in the request
-payload.

 Compass can be considered as an SaaS application that a tenant can subscribe to.
 The only required action from Compass side
 is to store that tenant.